nypeach/garden_journal/docs/data-structure.md

 ### D. **Analog Probe** Formatting

-The Assistant must follow the formatting instructions below for the **analog_probe** fields:

 - Values can be descriptive text (e.g., "Green (just into range)", "6 (green, ideal)", "6–7 (green, ideal)")
 - Empty strings `""` indicate measurement was not taken
 - Include color indicators and qualitative assessments when available